Meet Zoe aka By Candlelight!

 Join #teamcesquealia today!

 Hi!
 I am Pepper and I am an adult potbellied pig!
 I am fully grown and came to the farm when my family learned how difficult it is to keep a curious and intelligent pig occupied!
 They also didn’t have time to properly care for me so they thought it best to find me a new home.
 I have a condition called mule foot where my toes are fused.
 Both feet on my left side have this condition.
+I also have a skin condition, similar to psoriasis that requires extra care but I love my pampering!

 I had a huge learning curve to living outside and joined the farm in 2016 after living my entire life in a house!
 Here, I may not get a couch and TV, but I get to wallow and dig and do things pigs like to do.